Last Updated April 2026

 I gathered what I could, put myself out there and began a journey to my best workdays ever, with team members I'll never forget and that I'll always be grateful for.

 My ideas and methods were different.
-But I was given grace and the results were extraordinary.
+But I was given grace and the results I felt were extraordinary.

-A few months later - a team united.
+Around six months later, a team united.
 Clear values, a shared vision and energy pointing in the right direction.
 We got ahead of the business and started to be prepared and proactive.
-RIDICULOUS.
-In all the best ways 🥳
+It was ridiculous how much we achieved in all the best ways 🥳

 People were recommending family and friends.
 Salespeople and contractors emailing to ask if we had vacancies.

-At our first review meetings with senior managers, every single team member said they had never experienced a team vibe like it.
-The respect, the co-operation and the acceptance of people as individuals - astounding.
+At our first review meetings with our senior, every single team member said they had never experienced a team vibe like it.
+The respect, the co-operation and the acceptance of people as individuals was inspiring.

 Not to mention the productivity gains, the resilience to change, the ability to pivot quickly, the creativity, increased engagement and solutions.